What are the most common plumbing problems for homes and businesses?

-Trenchless pipe repairs like CIPP and pipe bursting often save our customers a significant amount of money over traditional repairs.
+Trenchless pipe repairs like trenchless pipe lining and trenchless pipe bursting often save our customers a significant amount of money over traditional repairs.
 Without the need to dig a trench, your home or business is left intact and you won’t be stuck with expensive landscaping or other reconstruction costs.
 Our equipment allows for a small work area and reduced number of crew members, and then your repairs are often completed in as little as a few hours.
 Our own savings on labor and equipment are then passed on your you, our valued customers.

 What should I do in a plumbing emergency?

 A plumbing emergency can be very stressful when extensive property damage is on the line.
 It’s important to remember to stay calm and keep those in the area out of harm’s way.
 If you can, turn off the water supply to stop the flow of water and minimize flooding.
 If it is safe to do so, you can also try to put a bucket or other receptacle under a leaking pipe to catch excess water.
 Then, give us a call so we can fix the problem.

 Maybe you haven’t “winterized” your pipes yet, or maybe we had an unexpected cold snap before you got a chance to get ready for the freezing temperatures.
 No matter the reason, frozen pipes can happen to anyone living in Pennsylvania.
 A frozen pipe can build up pressure, and the expansion of the water as it freezes can damage your pipe.
 It is important to be careful and don’t try to thaw your pipes using drastic measures or open flame.
 Try warming the neighboring rooms if the pipe is in an exposed area like under your cabinets or in your attic, basement, or garage.
 The natural heat from your home will begin to gently warm the pipe and relieve pressure.
 In the meantime, give our trusted pipe lining company in Philadelphia, PA, and surrounding areas a call so we can help.